 What happens if I die during the lapse period?

 If your policy has lapsed and you die before reviving it, the insurer has no obligation to pay the claim.
 The policy was not in force, so there is no valid contract.
-This is the most important reason to never let a policy lapse: during the gap, your family has zero protection.
+During the gap, your family has zero protection.

 Can I revive a term insurance policy after 5 years?